 What these ingredients give to family life

 Nurturing these parts of your child’s development will have a positive knock-on effect on all other aspects of their lives.

 “Children feel safe to explore their autonomy through risk-taking and problem-solving.
 They discover and navigate their self-identity naturally without fear of shaming or punishment.
-By exploring their capability and defining their identity they develop healthy self-esteem,” says Stephanie.
+By exploring their capability and defining their identity, they develop healthy self-esteem,” says Stephanie.

-Sound pretty terrific all around.
+Sounds pretty terrific all around.

 Need some more toddler behaviour advice?
 Our Parent School toddler experts can help.
 Click to find out more or book a one-on-one session.